dachande/pmdg737fmc/README.md

 # Axis & Oh's Web CDU for the PMDG 737-700 for MSFS and the PMDG 737 NGX/NGXu/NG3

-This mod is for the PMDG 737-700 for MSFS and the PMDG 737 NGX/NGXu/NG3
+This mod is for the PMDG 737-700 for MSFS and the PMDG 737 NGX/NGXu/NG3.
+It is based on the initial version of the CDU add-on created by Lorby and friends.

 **The web CDU requires an up-to-date browser to work !**

 **This is a work in progress.
 There might still be bugs around so please note that it might not work as expected.**

 ## Instructions

 1. Most importantly: follow the instructions in the chapter about the PMDG aircraft in the Axis & Oh's manual!